Ambitions

 thriving future

-Drive more equitable opportunities for prosperity
+Drive more inclusive opportunities for prosperity

 Disparities are widening and concerns around affordability are impacting the resilience of our communities.